AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 You should have:

-* 2 years' experience in digital analytics with a marketing background
+* 2 years' experience in Digital Analytics with a marketing background
-* An in-depth understanding of digital analytics metrics and dimensions
+* An in-depth understanding of Digital Analytics metrics and dimensions
-* An understanding the business value of web technologies
+* An understanding of the business value of web technologies
 * The ability to translate business requirements into metrics or KPIs
 * The ability to build and interpret reports
 * The ability to communicate results and can propose a course of action based on analysis of reports
 * Helped clients understand how to extract/pull the information they want (for example, help them define their business questions)
 * An understanding how the technology works and understands a client's implementation (for example, where the data sits, how it can be collected, how it is tracked) from a functional standpoint
 * At least one year of [!DNL Adobe Analytics] hands-on experience
-* A basic understanding of how digital analytics is filtering/structuring data
+* A basic understanding of how Digital Analytics is filtering/structuring data
 * An awareness of the integration of [!DNL Adobe Analytics] with other Adobe solutions

 Additionally, you should be familiar with the following technologies and environments: